 The experience and knowledge required by those running the activity, both for normal operation and for managing emergencies.
+What competence other assistant leaders need should also be considered (e.g. where parents or other adults are helping the person running the activity).

-Camping skills and knowledge
+Skills and knowledge

-Are the leaders competent in establishing a safe and effective camp, including evaluating the suitability of the site?

-Can they set up the tents?

-Can they use the cooking stoves safely to hygienically produce a nourishing meal if this is required?

-Are they going to be able to manage in bad weather?

-Are there any specific tasks that they also need to do as part of the activity?
-For example, loading trailers, knowing the camp layout, and obtaining water, connecting power and managing communications equipment if relevant.
+- Are leaders trained and able to administer first aid? - Are the leaders competent in establishing a safe and effective camp, including evaluating the suitability of the site? - Can they set up the tents or support students to set them up? - Can they use the cooking stoves safely to hygienically produce a nourishing meal? - Are they going to be able to manage in bad weather? - Are there specific tasks that they also need to do as part of the activity e.g., loading trailers, knowing the camp layout, collecting water, connecting power, managing communications equipment etc.? - Do leaders understand their role in relation to other leaders, e.g., is one person ultimately in charge, should leaders make decisions independently or should they consult?